suiGn/netget/README.md

 ## What Does NetGetX Do?

-**NetGetX** serves as the backbone for configuring NGINX under the NetGet ecosystem.
-Here’s what it primarily focuses on:

-- **Verifying NGINX Server Block:** Ensures the default NGINX server block matches the expected setup for optimal traffic handling.
-- **Handling Permissions:** Manages permission issues that might occur during the configuration process, offering solutions like elevated privileges or manual instructions to proceed.
-- **Routing Traffic:** Configures NGINX to listen on public IPs and route incoming HTTP requests to designated internal servers, making it ideal for environments that require efficient traffic management.
+**NetGetX** serves as a front face to the public.
+Acting as a reverse proxy to redirect all traffic in a specify Port.

-By using NetGetX, you ensure that NGINX is optimally configured to act as a robust, efficient gateway, directing incoming traffic to the right internal endpoints without manual intervention.
+By using NetGetX, you ensure that NGINX is optimally configured to act as a robust, efficient channel, directing incoming traffic to the right internal endpoints without manual intervention.

 ---